doublep/logview/README.md

 Nearly all commands have some use for prefix argument.
 It can be usually just guessed, but you can always check individual command documentation within Emacs.

+When buffer is switched to read-write mode, Logview automatically deactivates all its commands so as to not interfere with editing.
+Once you switch the buffer back to read-only mode, commands will be active again.

 #### Movement